sburakoff-vertex/wholesale-girl/src/pages/about.md

 ---
-title: About Me
+title: About
 subtitle: This is a short page about me and my work.
 img_path: images/about.jpg
 menus:
 main:
 weight: 4
 title: About
 template: page
 ---